tendermint/tendermint/spec/abci/abci++_methods.md

       that happens on startup or on recovery.
     * The returned `app_version` will be included in the Header of every block.
     * Tendermint expects `last_block_app_hash` and `last_block_height` to
-      be updated during and persisted during `Commit`.
+      be updated and persisted during `Commit`.

 > Note: Semantic version is a reference to [semantic versioning](https://semver.org/).
 Semantic versions in info will be displayed as X.X.x.